distributedio/titan/proposals/set-design-en.md

 **Implementation steps**

-* Use an iterator to find the location of the spliced prefix in the storage
+* Use an iterator to find the address of the spliced prefix in the storage.
-* Return all the elements with the same prefix
+* Return those elements with the same prefix.

 #### SCard key
 * Returns the set cardinality (number of elements) of the set stored at key.

 **Implementation steps**

-* Return the Len property of the meta data
+* Return the Len property of the meta data.

 #### SIsmember key member
 * Returns if member is a member of the set stored at key.

 **Implementation steps**

-* Try looking for the spliced datakey
+* Try looking for the spliced *datakey* in the storage.
-* If exists, return 1 or return 0
+* If exists, return 1.
+If not, return 0.

 #### SPop key
 * Removes and returns one or more random elements from the set value store at key.

 **Implementation steps**

-* Delete the first element of the set given by the key
+* Delete the first element of the set given by the key.
-* Update meta information and return the deleted member
+* Update meta information and return the deleted member.

 #### SRem key member [member ...]